Commodore-Bench/cbm64chippwronstate/README.md

 If a chip's inputs match the diagram and the outputs are wrong, then the chip is almost certainly bad.
 If a chip's inputs do not match the diagram, then the problem is caused by a connecting circuit.

+Appologies for the rough and ready nature of the diagram.
+I needed something in a hurry.